Man opening coconut with knife, desert island survival training.

 • misery for entertainment

-We don’t do any of that.
+We do not do any of that.

-And we don’t pretend an island, or any of our other locations, is a theme park.
+We do not stage experiences.
+We do not remove challenge simply for comfort’s sake.
+And we do not pretend an island, or any of our other locations, is a theme park.

-It’s simply a real place with real consequences, run by instructors who know how to keep it safe without turning it into theatre.
+It is simply a real place with real consequences, run by instructors who know how to keep it safe without turning it into theatre.
 It means the wind will test whatever you built yesterday.

 Why Modern Comfort Is the Problem